0xapriori/AwesomeRealignment/README.md

 - [Intents & Solvers Are Just ASS (App Specific Sequencing)](https://www.youtube.com/watch?v=LHpybw9xHCA)

 ## Ethereum is the World Computer, always has been

+The _World Computer_ is a global shared mainframe on top of which applications can be built, enabling those applications and the users participating in them to seamlessly interact without needing to agree on a shared actor that everyone trusts.

 - [Revisiting the World Computer](https://user.fm/files/v2-261b7914c204931fbf213d7d35307264/worldcomputer.pdf)
 - [Ethereum's North Star](https://dba.xyz/ethereums-north-star/)